Published December 2017, updated July 2019

 4. Promote interactive campaigns that deliver what subscribers want

 Consider what your subscribers want to know.
 Are they wondering which newsletters to subscribe to from a given publisher?
-Are they worried that they can’t afford a home where they live?
+Are they looking for prospective homes?
 What’s the information that they want to know that you can provide?

 If you’re able to provide subscribers with the information they want, through an interactive experience, then they’ll be more likely to click-through your email campaigns.